barium carbonate

 Biobased PolyPropylene (Bio-PP)

 Bio-based polypropylene (Bio-PP) is a type of thermoplastic polymer produced from renewable resources such as biomass, vegetable oils, or other natural organic materials.
-The chemical structure of Bio-PP is identical to that of traditional petroleum-based polypropylene, with the main difference being its production source.
+The chemical structure of Bio-PP is similar to that of conventional petroleum-based polypropylene; however, the main difference lies in its source of production.

 Structure of Bio-based Polypropylene

-Its primary monomer is propylene, which is converted into long polymer chains through a polymerization process.
-Bio-PP is generally isotactic and offers performance that is nearly on par with conventional polypropylene, but with a lower carbon footprint and, in many cases, enhanced recyclability.
+The primary monomer of Bio-PP is propylene, which undergoes a polymerization process to form long polymer chains.
+Bio-PP is generally isotactic and functionally equivalent to conventional polypropylene, but it has a lower carbon footprint and, in many cases, offers greater recyclability.

 • Lightweight